FALLOUT 4 Review

 However, Super Mutant Behemoths do subtract a lot of vault dwellers from the Commonwealth

 It’s easy to ride the hype train that is FALLOUT 4, but it is also important to recognize that the game is not without problems.
 The release copy of the game has more than its fair share of bugs, from missing dialogue prompts to the occasional distant radscorpion or deathclaw blinking directly next to your squishy human body.
 Before I could even draw my gun, I’ve been killed a few times by sentry bots spawning behind entry points in buildings.
 Yes, glitches can be fixed, but like NEW VEGAS before it, FALLOUT 4 has launched with an unacceptable amount.
+The story can be a bit confusing with many people looking for Fallout 4 guides to help them through certain parts of the game.
 In addition, a few of the balancing changes, such as the ability to stack healing effects and the removal of item condition, make the game a bit too easy on normal difficulty, and ammo conservation is all but a foggy memory.
 Even the radio stations, while featuring some great new inclusions like “It’s All Over But the Crying” and “Atom Bomb Baby,” are mostly composed of reruns from FALLOUT 3 and NEW VEGAS (though you won’t hear me complain about more “Orange Colored Sky”).

 Perhaps the biggest update to the Fallout formula, as well as the most obtrusive aspect of FALLOUT 4, is the settlement system.
 In addition to the few established cities in the Commonwealth, you can now stake out your own homesteads.
 In a TONY HAWK’S PRO SKATER-esque editor menu, players build shelters, farms, and storefronts, as well as defenses to protect them.
 As the Fallout 4 settlements grow, more wastelanders will come to within them, and you can assign them jobs manning the barricades, harvesting crops, or going on supply runs.
 It all sounds really cool, but unfortunately this level of of micromanagement is a double-edged sword.
 Like everyone else in the Commonwealth, your settlers are incapable of doing anything on their own, and you will make frequent return trips to provide them with sufficient food and water sources, build them additional beds to sleep in, or repair defenses to prevent them from revolting.
 It’s manageable at first, but before you know it, you’ll control an empire of dozens of settlements, with all of them begging for assistance, on top of driving off Raiders and rescuing kidnapped townsfolk from Super Mutants.
 All of these quests are randomly generated, and while it’s admirable that the developers sought to create a stream of content outside of quests, the constant flood of help requests from settlers actively impede the player’s ability to pursue the more fulfilling narrative aspects of FALLOUT 4.